 SECTION I MARKETING and ADVERTISING

-Mount Sunapee's marketing, advertising and sales are under the direction of a full-time year-round Director of Marketing & Sales.
-The Director of Marketing & Sales is responsible for branding and positioning Mount Sunapee in the competitive New Hampshire and New England ski industry.
+Mount Sunapee's marketing, advertising and sales are under the direction of a full-time year-round Marketing Manager.
+The Marketing Manager is responsible for branding and positioning Mount Sunapee in the ski industry.

 MARKETING